mstable/merkle-drop/README.md

 ## Pro workflow

 - Use `MerkleDropTranches` to track `MerkleDrop` contracts on the subgraph (task: `registerMerkleDrop`)
-- Use the `addTrancheURI` task to set the URI for the tranche to an IPFS hash of the JSON balances
 - On frontends etc, use the subgraph and tranche URI to generate proofs for claims

 ## Hardhat Tasks